-We currently offer a selection of STD tests that should cover your initial needs, and plan to expand our product range in the near future.
+We currently offer a selection of STD tests (also called STI tests) that should cover your initial needs, and plan to expand our product range in the near future.
 Take a look at our products and don’t hesitate to contact us if you have any questions.
 Our contact information is readily availiable several places on the site, but you can click here to go to our contact page.
 STDs (or STIs), is a subject with high importance for an individuals health profile and can have a huge impact on your life and social relations.
 We respect this, and ensure that all your information that you share with us, is private.
 Furthermore, if you suspect that you might have a sexually transmitted disease, we want to stress that it’s important you get yourself tested.
 The reson for this is simple: The longer you go without proper treatment, the higher is the risk for serious complications, including inflammation, sores, blisters, blood infection, infertility, reduced life quality as a whole, and – in some cases – death.
 Therefore, get tested for STD today and check your infection status.
 In our shop you will find tests for the most common STD’s in Ghana, and the rest of Africa.

 STDs, short for sexually transmitted diseases, are reducing the quality of health and life among more and more individuals.
 Causing difficult health problems, symptoms, and complications, STD’s represent a problem that ought to be treated as soon as possible.
 In Ghana, each day, there are more individuals, many of who are struggling with the common STD’s in complete silence.
 Being ashamed to ask for help or simply not having the opportunity or resources to do so, they are the victims of the many devastating STD’s.
 In the following article, we will share some of the most common STD’s, their symptoms, and treatment methods that are used to eliminate these health problems.